YairHalberstadt/stronginject/Samples/Xamarin/README.md

 The implementation presents just one way to do navigation whilst injecting pages and view models.
 Other techniques are possible.

+## Debugging

+The Android app is not built by the Debug/Release configurations as the dotnet CLI doesn't support xamarin.
+To debug the app change the configuration to AndroidApp, and then run/debug as normal.

 ## Navigation

 In this sample all pages and view models are created by the StrongInject container.